Armenians violate ceasefire 98 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 98 times throughout the day, using large-caliber machine guns.

-Armenian armed forces, located in Dovekh village of Noyemberyan region, on nameless hills in Ijevan region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Gaymagly village and on nameless hills in Gazakh region, in Zamanly village and on nameless hills in Gadabay region, according to the Ministry of Defense.
+Armenian armed forces, located on nameless hills in Noyemberyan region, in Paravakar village of Ijevan region, in Mosesgekh, Chinari villages and on nameless hills in Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Kohnegishlag village of Aghstafa region, in Gaymagly, Gushchu Ayrim, Ashaghy Eskipara villages of Gazakh region, in Aghdam, Asrik Jirdakhan, Aghbulag and Munjuglu villages of Tovuz region, and on nameless hills in Gadabay region.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt, Yarymja villages of Terter region, Shikhlar, Bash Garvand, Javahirli, Kangarli, Seyidli, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, and Mehdili village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Nemirli, Javahirli, Shirvanly, Saryjaly, Marzili villages of Aghdam region, Ashaghy Veysalli, Garakhanbayli, Horadiz villages of Fuzuli region, Mehdili village of Jabrayil region, as well as from positions located on nameless hills in Goranboy and Terter regions.

 News.Az